HanaShamatah/Linux-Server-Configuration-AWS-Lightsail/README.md

 - Enforce Key-based SSH authentication to get access to the server by editing sshd_config file by opening it using nano command and change PasswordAuthentication to no inside it.
-Restart the ssh to enable the edited configurations
+Restart the ssh to enable the edited configurations.
 ```
 $ sudo nano /etc/ssh/sshd_config
 $ sudo service ssh restart
 ```

 ### Give grader access
-- Create a new user named grader with NUIX password: udacityuser
+- Create a new user named grader with NUIX password: udacityuser.
 ```
 $ sudo adduser grader
 ```